tnarik/env-machine_learning/README.md

 cd xgboost; cp make/config.mk ./config.mk
 make clean && make -j4
 cd python-package

-# The next step might not be what you want,
+# The next step might NOT be what you want,
 # particularly if you need control on the destination path
 python setup.py install
 ```